-All Distributed Resources requirements are subject to Company's Minimum Requirements for Interconnection Service and Ohio Administrative Code 4901 :1-22 (OAC).
+All Distributed Resources requirements are subject to Company's Minimum Requirements for Interconnection Service and Ohio Administrative Code 4901:1-22 (OAC).
 These Technical Requirements by the Company shall not be in conflict with any requirements in the OAC.
 It is acknowledged that IEEE Standard 1547 "Standard for Interconnecting Distributed Resources with Electric Power Systems" (IEEE 1547)11 is the basis for interconnection Technical Requirements for most jurisdictions.
 The intent is to utilize IEEE 1547 requirements and to supplement those with a minimal number of additional requirements where appropriate.
-The purpose of a minimal number of Company requirements for issues not addressed in IEEE 1547.
+The purpose of a minimal number of Company requirements not included in IEEE 1547 is to add clarity to some IEEE 1547 sections and to specify requirements for issues not addressed in IEEE 1547.
 These Technical Requirements apply to all Distributed Resource technologies including synchronous machines, induction machines, or static power inverters/converters.